llnl/axom/src/examples/shaping_tutorial/lesson_03/README.md

 }
 ```

 Next, we loop through the shapes and print out information about each shape.
-We're using an fmt memory_buffer (similar to a stringstream) to write everything in a single log statement:
+We're using an `fmt::memory_buffer` (similar to a `std::stringstream`) to write everything in a single log statement:
 ```cpp
   axom::fmt::memory_buffer buffer;
   axom::fmt::format_to(std::back_inserter(buffer), "Klee ShapeSet Information:\n");